 Location & Directions

 - A pre-trip meeting will be held on Thursday at the UC Aquatic Center and cover boat preparation, what to bring and other trip logistics.
-Students will also have the opportunity or arrange a carpool.
+Students will also have the opportunity to arrange a carpool.

 - It is not possible for one adult to register a second adult for this class.
 Each participant must register themselves.